zhenglinxiao/takehome-assignment-f20/README.md

 For this exercise, you can ignore any query string parameters other than `minEpisodes` and you may assume that the provided parameter will be an integer represented as a string of digits.

-In Postman, you can supply query string parameters writing the query string into your request url or by hitting the `Params` button next to `Send`.
-Doing so will automatically fill in the request url.
+In Postman, you can supply query string parameters writing the query string into your request URL or by hitting the `Params` button next to `Send`.
+Doing so will automatically fill in the request URL.

 The following should happen: